brianmed/HostIt/README.md

 three executables will be ran.
 They are "app1", "docker", and "hostit".
 All three will be ran and restared on failure.

+This example shows that "hostit" can be executed with different .json files for different roles.
+The hostit.json file is when "hostit" should run and monitor executables while being a reverse proxy.
+The static.app1.com.json file is for serving static files only via "hostit".

+Also, please see the PortMetaData section for declaring Port Names and their use in the ArgumentList of ProcessMetaData and Address of Clusters.

 ```json
 // hostit.json
 {